epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 0. access the multi-drop address, range 48..122 (ASCII '0'..'z').
 1. not used.
 2. access the multi-drop bootload address that will be sent when DTR/RTS toggles.
-3. not used.
+3. access arduino_mode.
 4. access shutdown_detect, manager MCU_IO_SHUTDOWN has a weak pull-up and a momentary switch.
 5. not used.
-6. read status bits.
+6. access status bits.
-7. write (or clear) status.
+7. not used.

 status bits: